-This Bornean endemic occurs at a number of sites within Kinabalu National Park, and the Crocker Range south of Kinabalu in Sabah, in Gunung Mulu Park in Sarawak, and also in the montane forests of Kalimantan, including Kayan Mentarang National Park in East Kalimantan.
+This Bornean endemic occurs at a number of sites in and around Kinabalu National Park and Crocker Range in Sabah, in Gunung Mulu National Park in Sarawak, and the montane forests of Kalimantan, including Kayan Mentarang National Park in East Kalimantan.
 It probably occurs more widely than current records suggest.
-Its altitudinal range is from 750-1,600 m asl.
+Its altitudinal range is from 500–1,600 m asl.

 Habitat and Ecology

 Adults are found on the floor of submontane and montane forests.
-Breeding takes place in clear, rocky mountain streams.
-The larvae cling to rocks in the torrents of these streams.
-It appears to be unable to adapt to modified habitats.
+Breeding takes place in clear, rocky mountain streams and the larvae cling to rocks in the torrents of these streams.
+The species requires good water quality (P. Yambun pers. comm.
+January 2018).

-This species is known to be present in Kinabalu, Gunung Mulu and Kayan Mentarang National Parks.
+This species is known to be present in Kinabalu, Crocker Range, Gunung Mulu and Kayan Mentarang National Parks.

 Red List Status